Images On / Off

 T:01463 701019 inverness.botanics@highlifehighland.com

 We are the most northerly botanic gardens in the UK and host a wide variety of plants, shrubs and trees with year-round interest.
 There is a large Tropical House and a Cactus House with plants from around the globe.
 In spring come to see our bulb displays, in summer our herbaceous borders and specimen trees, in autumn for late herbaceous and leaf colour and in winter for evergreens, specimen trees in flower and those with wonderful bark.
 The GROW Project is also housed within our gardens which is run by a special needs group, it has an allotment, herbaceous borders, wildflower areas, ponds, children's play areas and much, much more!
-There is a lovely cafe onsite serving soups, sandwiches and cakes alongside local artworks and plants.
-We are a charity and so the entry is free with donation boxes to be found inside the cafe.
+We are a charity and so entry is free with donation boxes to be found inside the cafe.

 Directions: From Inverness city centre follow signs to Drumnadrochit.
 Then follow the brown signs to the Leisure Centre (turn left at the Cemetery before the canal).